 Disentangling the way land use intensity affects β-diversity of soil bacterial and fungal communities

 Scaling up in microbial ecology is a particularly challenging task as often regional patterns differ considerably from local ones.
 In this project we are planning to implement a species accumulation curves (SACs) approach specifically customized for systems where diversity estimates are incomplete.
-Our aim is to produce informative estimates of fungal and bacterial beta diversity richness for the nine grassland VIP plots and test the way these estimates are influenced by land use intensity.
+Our aim is to produce informative estimates of fungal and bacterial beta diversity richness for the nine grassland very intensive plots (VIPs) and test the way these estimates are influenced by land use intensity.